traefik/traefik/docs/content/providers/docker.md

 #### `tls.key`

-Private certificate used for the connection to Docker.
+Private certificate used for the secured connection to Docker.

 ```toml tab="File (TOML)"
 [providers.docker.tls]